stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 bower installing showdown#0.3.1
 ```

-Now that Bower just awesomed all over our application, go into `app/index.html` and update the `scripts/vendor` comment block:
+Now that Bower has awesomed all over our application, go into `app/index.html` and update the `scripts/vendor` comment block:

 ```html
 <!-- build:js scripts/vendor.js -->